Menu

 Because riding BMX FEELS GOOD!

-What Muscles Should I Work Out For BMX?
+What Muscles Should I Work Out For BMX Riding?

 If you’re in for longevity, then attack muscles that BMX doesn’t.

 This would be shoulders, pecs, abs, calves and triceps.
-But there’s also nothing wrong in getting stronger in the areas that you developed because of BMX.
+But there’s also nothing wrong with getting stronger in the areas that you developed because of BMX.

 There are other muscles to work, too, but I’ll cover them in one of my future exercise-specific posts.